department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 ## CHOOSE BENEFIT TYPE

 ### Is this the form I need?
-Use this Supplemental Claim VA form 20-0995 if you disagree with our decision on your claim and have new and relevant eidence to submit.
+Use this Supplemental Claim form if you disagree with our decision on your claim and have new and relevant evidence to submit.

-Answer a question to get started.
+Answer this question to get started:

-**What type of claim are you filing a Supplemental Claim?** (*Required)
+**What type of claim are you filing a Supplemental Claim for?** (*Required)

-- [ ] Disability compensation
+- [ ] Disability compensation claim
-- [ ] Claim other than disability compensation
+- [ ] Another type of claim (not a disability claim)

 **_Continue_**

-If you don't think this is the right for for you, go back and review types of decision reviews
+If you don't think this is the right form for you, go back and review the other decision review options.

-## Non-Disability Claims
+<< Go back to review your options

+## Filing if your Supplemental Claim isn't for a disability
-We don’t support claims other than disability online at this time.
+We can accept online Supplemental Claims only for disability claims at this time.
 You'll need to fill out and submit VA Form 20-0995 by mail or in person.
 Send the completed form to the benefit office that matches the benefit type you select on the form.

+Find the address for where to mail your form (text link)

 [Download VA Form 20-0995 PDF](https://www.va.gov/find-forms/about-form-20-0995/)

 *error*
 Please provide a response.

 ---
-## File a Supplemental Claim
+## File a Supplemental Claim (VA Form 20-0995)
-VA Form 20-0995 (Supplemental Claim)
+Decision Review Request: Supplemental Claim

 When you file a Supplemental Claim, you’re adding new evidence that’s relevant to your case or identifying new evidence for review.
 A reviewer will determine whether the new evidence changes the decision.